-FUNCTION (default setting / value) DESCRIPTION Menu Settings Menu Display Time (5 sec) Sets the length of time the OSD will remain active after your last key press.
-The range is from 5 to 30 seconds in 5-second increments.
-Menu Position (Center) Sets the On-Screen Display (OSD) menu position.
-5. SYSTEM SETUP: Advanced menu Lamp Settings Lamp Mode (Normal) Setting the projector in Economic mode extends the lamp timer automatic shutdown feature.
-See "Setting Lamp Mode as Economic" on page 45 for details.
-Reset Lamp Timer Once the lamp is renewed, select Reset to return the lamp timer to '0'.
-See "Resetting the lamp timer" on page 47 for details.
-Equivalent Lamp Hour Displays the number of hours the lamp has been used.
-See "Getting to know the lamp hour" on page 44 for details on how the total lamp hour is calculated.
-Change Password You will be asked to enter the current password before changing to a new ced menu Security Settings one.
-See "Utilizing the password function" on page 24 for details.
-Change Security Settings Power On Lock (Off) Splash Screen Lock (Off) See "Utilizing the password function" on page 24 for details.
-Reset All Settings Returns all settings to the factory preset values.
-The following settings will still remain: Position, Phase, H. Size, User 1, User 2, Color Space Conversion, Language, Projector Position, My Screen, High Altitude Mode, Lamp Settings, Security Settings.
-FAQ-Image and Installation Displays possible solutions to problems you may encounter.
-6. IN] FAQ-Features and Service Display's possible solutions to problems you may encounter.
-6. INFORMATION menu Current System Status Source Shows the current signal source.
-Picture mode Shows the selected mode in the PICTURE menu.
+FUNCTION (default setting/ value) DESCRIPTION (default setting/value) Standby D- Sub Output Selecting On enables the function.
+The projector can output a VGA signal when it is in standby mode and the D-SUB IN and D-SUB OUT sockets are correctly connected to devices.
+See "Connecting a monitor" on page 21 for how to make the connection.
+(Off) Enabling this function slightly increases the standby power consumption.
+Lamp Mode (Normal) See "Setting Lamp mode as Economic" on page 58 for details. ٠ Lamn Reset lamp timer ΥS Lamp Settings See "Resetting the lamp timer" on page 62 for details.
+ST go Equivalent Lamp Hour EM S See "Getting to know the lamp hour" on page 58 for details on how the total lamp hour is calculated. Ĭ Change password Ġ. Security Settings You will be asked to enter the current password before changing to a new one.
+See "Utilizing the password function" on page 30 for details. Αd Change Security Setting a Power on Lock (Off) ನ Splash Screen Lock (Off) See "Utilizing the password function" on page 30 for details.
+5. SYSTEM SETUP: Advance 🖳 ⊧enu Baud Rate (115200) Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
+This function is intended for qualified service personnel.
+Test Pattern (Off) Selecting On enables the function and the projector displays the grid test pattern.
+It helps you adjust the image size and focus and check that the projected image is free from distortion.
+Donat All Returns all settings to the factory preset values.
+Reset All Settings The following settings will still remain: Position, Phase, H. Size, User 1, User 2, Language, Projector Position, High Altitude Mode, Security Settings, Baud Rate, My Screen.

+FUNCTION (default setting/ value) DESCRIPTION (default setting/value) 6.
+INFORMATION menu FAQ-Image and Installation Displays possible solutions to problems you may encounter.
+FAQ- Features and Service Current System Status Source Shows the current signal source.
+Picture Mode Shows the selected mode in the PICTURE menu.
 Resolution Shows the native resolution of the input signal.
-Color system Shows input system format, NTSC, PAL, SECAM, or RGB.
+Color System Shows input system format, NTSC, PAL, SECAM, or RGB.
 Equivalent Lamp Hour Displays the number of hours the lamp has been used.